-Football Manager 2013: Player Development In Action
+Football Manager 2013: Results of Implying Player Development Strategy

 Read PART ONE here: Football Manager 2013: Player Development Strategy

 Last week I explained player development in Football Manager 2013 using Marouane Fellaini and Ademilson as guinea pigs for my many theories.
 I promised you results and research so after a week of gameplay I can finally reveal the facts.

 Could Fellaini respond as a big money signing and did man management help Ademilson develop from wonderkid to superstar?

 Let’s begin with ‘Screech’.
 After paying Everton £24 million I progressed through the first season taking notes before halting my research in January 2013.
 I will go through each of my theories from the previous post explaining how Fellaini responded and if my hypothesis proved successful.
 But before we analyse my man management, let’s see how Fellaini actually performed.

 Marouane started 19 matches in the Premier League, every single game from the start of the season up until January and I’m happy to say he was brilliant.
 Considering I used the Belgian from central midfield he performed above expectations scoring 8 goals, adding 8 assists.

 That is an average of almost one goal or assist every game.
 Those stats are reflected in Fellaini’s average rating of 7.40, any player achieving an average of 7 is performing fairly well so ‘Screech’ had a fantastic start to the season.